Fazik/openvpn_auto_setup/README.md

 # openvpn_auto_setup
-script for openvpn setup on freebsd
+Script for openvpn setup on FreeBSD

+Bug reports are appreciated :)